 'A' level students looking to find a university place through the UCAS website had better get on the phone instead - the organisation has shut down its own website.

-iOS App of the Week Looks like there’s trouble a-brewing in the cosy iOS ecosystem.
+iOS App of the WeekiOS App of the Week Looks like there’s trouble a-brewing in the cosy iOS ecosystem.
 Amazon has just rewritten its Kindle app as an HTML 5 ‘web app’ in order to circumvent the restrictions of the App Store – not to mention the 30 per cent cut that Apple skims off the top of every sale.

 Our Low Orbit Helium Assisted Navigator (LOHAN) project is beginning to gain momentum, and we reckon it's about time we looked into the explosive matter of the Vulture 2 rocket motor.